kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

   Calculates the speed from the given bike parameters and cadence.

   Parameters:
-    diameter (int): diameter of the wheel in mm tire_size (float): size of tire in mm chainring (int): teeth of the front gears cog (int): teeth of the rear gears
+    diameter (float): diameter of the wheel in mm tire_size (float): size of tire in mm chainring (int): teeth of the front gears cog (int): teeth of the rear gears